FinesseLabs/AiPiCam/README.md

 # 📸 PiCamGuard AI Surveillance (Beta Phase)

-A Raspberry Pi-based camera system for AI-powered motion detection and facial recognition — made for home lab security.
+A Raspberry Pi-based camera system for AI-powered motion detection — made for home lab security.

 ---

-## 🔍 Project Purpose
+##  Project Purpose

 This tool uses a Raspberry Pi model 3b + Ardu Camera Module to:

 - Monitor physical space
-- Detect motion and faces
+- Detect motion
-- Send alerts to Telegram when an unknown face appears
+- Send alerts to Telegram when motion is detected

 ---

-## 🔧 Tech Used / Planned
+##  Tech Used / Planned

 - Raspberry Pi 5 + Camera Module 3
-- OpenCV for face detection
 - Python for logic + alerting
 - Telegram API for notification
-- Optionally: SQLite for known face database

 ---

-## 🔂 Roadmap
+##  Roadmap

 - ✅ Live camera feed via `libcamera`
 - ✅ Capture photos + video in motion
-- 🔲 Integrate face detection using Haar Cascades
-- 🔲 Add face comparison and "known faces" DB
-- 🔲 Send alert if unknown person detected
+- ✅ Send alert if motion is detected

 ---

-## 🧠 Future Goals
+##  Future Goals

 - Touchscreen display to show live feed + alerts
 - Mobile dashboard or mini web UI
 - Integration with smart speaker for voice alerts
+- Facial recognition

 ---

 ## 📝 Notes

 - PiCamGuard will be integrated with other Finesse home defense tools
-- Want to add offline-only mode for maximum privacy
+- Offline-only mode for maximum privacy